w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Where `depositBase` and `depositFactor` are chain constants (in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} units) set in the runtime code.
 Currently, the deposit base equals <RPC network="polkadot" path="query.multisig.depositBase" defaultValue={200880000000} filter="humanReadable"/> DOT and the deposit factor equals <RPC network="polkadot" path="query.multisig.depositFactor" defaultValue={320000000} filter="humanReadable"/> DOT.

-Let's consider an example of a multi-sig on Polkadot with a threshold of 2 and 3 signers: Alice, Bob, and Charlie.
+Let's consider an example of a multisig on Polkadot with a threshold of 2 and 3 signers: Alice, Bob, and Charlie.
 First, Alice will create the call on-chain by calling `as_multi` with the raw call.
 When doing this Alice will have to deposit `DepositBase + (2 * DepositFactor) = 20.152 DOT` while she waits for either Bob or Charlie also to approve the call using the `approve_as_multi` extrinsic.
 When Bob comes to approve the